• Skip to primary navigation

 A bowl of beautifully deep red spaghetti with tomato and ground beef sauce

-How to Make Delicious Simple Spaghetti Like an Italian
+How to Make Spaghetti Sauce Like an Italian

 Feel free to make this spaghetti sauce the day before you plan to eat it.
 But even if you're crunched for time, it can be made and ready to eat in just about 35 to 40 minutes, including prep time.